7 things to consider when switching energy supplier

 If loyalty and rewards schemes are important to you then you should also make it your business to research the rewards schemes available with each supplier.

 For example, Electric Ireland has its ‘Real Rewards’ partnership with SuperValu where you can get €5 off your bill every second month.
-And if you're with SSE Airtricity and have a Permanent TSB Explore current account which you use to pay your bill, you'll get 2% of your bill back into your account in cash.
+And if you're with SSE Airtricity and have PTSB Explore current account which you use to pay your bill, you'll get 2% of your bill back into your account in cash.

-And Bord Gáis Energy has its partnership with the Bord Gáis Energy Theatre which offers customers complimentary VIP upgrades when they buy tickets through the Rewards Club and access to exclusive pre-sale tickets to world-class shows.
+And Bord Gáis Energy has a great partnership with the Grand Canal Theatre in Dublin which offers customers complimentary VIP upgrades when they buy tickets through the Rewards Club and access to exclusive pre-sale tickets to world-class shows at the iconic venue.

 5. Fixed vs variable tariff

-Just like mortgage rates, some energy suppliers offer the choice of a fixed or a variable tariff.
+Just like mortgage rates, some energy suppliers offer the choice of a fixed or a variable rate.

 Although common in the UK and Europe, fixed energy tariffs are still quite rare in Ireland but some suppliers do offer them so this is something for you to consider too.